shabnam-b/Snowflake_AI_DEMO/README.md

    "Calculate our customer acquisition cost by marketing channel.
 Which channels deliver the most profitable customers?"

 3. **Vendor Spend & Policy Compliance**
-   "What are our top vendor expenses?
-Check our vendor management policy - are we following procurement guidelines?"
+   "What are our top 5 vendors in the last 5 years?
+Check our vendor management policy - are we following procurement guidelines for all transactions?"

 ### 🔍 Cross-Functional Insights & External Data
 **Web Content Analysis Questions**